Posted in:

 Do ISAs have fees?

-Yes, ISAs come with fees and commissions, and each ISA provider determines its fees.
-ISA fees come in various forms, ranging from management, platform, trading, exit, and account closure fees.
+Yes, ISAs come with fees and commissions, including ISA charges, and each ISA provider determines its fees.
+ISA fees come in various forms, ranging from management, platform, trading, exit, and account closure fees, all of which can be considered part of ISA charges.
+This is a critical factor for anyone comparing cheap ISAs.

-ISA fees can eat away the returns on an ISA investment.
-So it is essential to know exactly how much you’re being charged.
-ISA fees are competitive, so look for the best rates that fit the financial product you want.
+ISA fees or ISA charges can eat away at the returns on an ISA investment.
+So, it is essential to know exactly how much you’re being charged.
+ISA fees are competitive, so look for the best rates that fit the financial product you want, especially if you’re searching for the cheapest ISA fees.

 What does Moneyfarm’s fee include?

-There are three annual fee components to Moneyfarm fees, they are the Moneyfarm charge, underlying fund fee, and market spread.
-Moneyfarm charges include investment management, custody, trading and digital investment advice, and human support.
-The underlying fund fee, also known as the total expense ratio, is the fees charged by the ETF providers.
-Market spread, also known as transaction cost, is the cost on your investment when you trade.
-For example, a £20,000 Moneyfarm investment has an annual fee of 0.95% (0.65% Moneyfarm fee, 0.21% underlying fund fee, and up to 0.09% market spread).
+There are three annual fee components to Moneyfarm fees: the Moneyfarm charge, underlying fund fee, and market spread.
+Moneyfarm charges include investment management, custody, trading and digital investment advice, and human support, all integral to the overall investment ISA charges.
+The underlying fund fee, also known as the total expense ratio, is the fee charged by the ETF providers.
+Market spread, or transaction cost, is the cost charged on your investment when you trade, contributing to the total ISA charges.
+For example, a £20,000 Moneyfarm investment has an annual fee of 0.95% (0.65% Moneyfarm fee, 0.20% underlying fund fee, and up to 0.10% market spread), encompassing the comprehensive ISA charges.